byu/serf/README.md

     http://blog.firsthand.ca/2011/12/your-rails-application-is-missing.html
 3. There is a balancing game of what business logic code lives in an Entity vs a Domain Controller...
 Do what works for you.
+    But mostly follow "Use Cases" in Domain Controllers, and "Application Agnostic Logic" in Entities.

 Example